N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### Can I use Repair-PME for self-healing within N-Central?

 Yes, but if this is executed during the wait period (2 days by default) of when an update has been released but has yet to be installed the script will abort with an error as it is recommended this is done gracefully via the built-in update mechanism.
+The only exception to this is if an install has occured in the last 2 days.
+This is to account for situations where an auto-update does not complete succesfully.
 It is recommended this is used as self-healing in conjunction with Prejay Shah's **[**'Patch Status - PME' AMP**](https://github.com/N-able/CustomMonitoring/tree/f007703830dab88eb7fd710a84c768d0ff119e70/N-Central%20PME%20Services)**.

 ### Where can I get the latest version of Repair-PME?
 **https://github.com/N-able/ScriptsAndAutomationPolicies/blob/master/Repair-PME/Repair-PME.ps1**